hatfieldlibrary/marc_data_migration/README.md

 the OCLC 001/003 values in the record with a unique local identifier provided by the plugin's `set_local_id()` method.
 This sort of fine-tuning is obviously dependent the results you see in your own data.

-When you provid the `--perfect-match` argument, records with a perfect match on the OCLC 245(a)(b) subfields get written to the `updated-records` file.
-Imperfect matches get written to a `fuzzy-updated-records` file.

 Records that do not have an OCLC match (or are rejected by `--do-fuzzy-test` mentioned above) get written to a `non-updated-records` file.

+When not using the `--perfect-match` you get quite different results.
+The program does not write records to the `fuzzy-updated-records` file.
+Instead, records get updated and added to the `updated-records` file when they meet or exceed an accuracy threshold (Levenshtein Distance).
+All other records get written to the `non-updated-records` file.
+This may be useful when the data is clean, and you are confident that you can set a threshold that excludes any misfits.

 # Output Files